Fax over IP (FoIP): How T.38 Works and Why Your SBC Matters

 Key SBC Functions for FoIP

 Independent per-leg negotiation is where a Back-to-Back User Agent (B2BUA) SBC architecture becomes important.
 A B2BUA terminates the SIP session on each leg independently.
-This means the SBC can negotiate T.38 with the carrier on one leg and G.711 passthrough with the customer’s PBX on the other, bridging the two transparently.
+This means the SBC can handle a T.38 re-INVITE from one side and negotiate the appropriate fax mode on the other leg independently.
 A SIP proxy cannot do this; it merely forwards SIP messages without modifying them, which means both sides must agree on the same fax transport method.

 How ProSBC Handles Fax over IP